GeographicaGS/urbo-watcher/README.md

 # URBO-WATCHER

 Urbo watcher module.
 This module automatically sends a warning or error message when the data is not saved in our databases (Geographic and Carto ones).
-When a database doesn't save information in a logic amount of time (that depends on the provider and should be configured) warnings (first) and errors (after when the time configured is exceeded) are sent.
+When the information is not saved in a logic amount of time (that depends on the provider and should be configured) warnings (first) and errors (after when the time configured is exceeded) are sent.

 ## Run